PitPik/circularjs/documentation/API.md

 This method is the same as `onInit(element, circular)` with the only difference that it can be called more than once.

 The CircularJS method `hideComponent()` can take components out of the DOM tree and later on recover or put it back to where it was.
 When this happens, `onLoad(element, circular)` gets called again.
+It also triggers with lazy-loaded components and when a parent component returns `true` on `onLoad()`.

 ##### `onChildInit(element, instance, name)`